Julia Ogden

 The fourth ingredient is chicken fat.
 Chicken fat is obtained from rendering chicken, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.
 Chicken fat is high in linoleic acid, an omega-6 fatty acid essential for life.
 Although it doesn’t sound very appetizing, chicken fat is actually a quality ingredient.

 The fifth ingredient is dried tomato pomace.
-Tomato pomace is a controversial ingredient, a by-product remaining after processing tomatoes into juice, soup and ketchup.
-Many praise tomato pomace for its high fiber and nutrient content, while others scorn it as an inexpensive pet food filler.
-Just the same, there’s probably not enough tomato pomace here to make much of a difference.
+Tomato pomace is a by-product remaining after processing tomatoes into juice, soup and ketchup.
+Many praise tomato pomace for its high fiber and nutrient content, while others believe it’s often used as an inexpensive pet food filler.

 The sixth ingredient is herring meal.
 Because it is considered a meat concentrate, herring meal contains almost 300% more protein than fresh fish itself.
 Fish meal is typically obtained from the “clean, dried, ground tissue of undecomposed whole fish and fish cuttings” of commercial fish operations.1